-Alzheimer's disease damages the brain.
+Alzheimer's disease is a type of dementia that damages the brain.
 It causes a steady loss of memory and of how well you can speak, think, and do your daily activities.

 Mild memory loss is common in people older than 60.
 It may not mean that you have Alzheimer's disease.
 But if your memory is getting worse, see your doctor.
 If it is Alzheimer's, treatment may help.

-Alzheimer's disease happens because of changes in the brain.
-Some of the symptoms may be related to a loss of chemical messengers in the brain, called neurotransmitters, that allow nerve cells in the brain to communicate properly.
+Alzheimer's disease is caused by changes in the brain.
+Some of the symptoms may be linked to a loss of chemical messengers in the brain, called neurotransmitters.
+Neurotransmitters allow nerve cells in the brain to communicate properly.

 What are the symptoms?